-Compliance with Section 16 of Based solely on its review of copies of reports made pursuant to Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company believes that during the fiscal year ended January 31, 2002, all filing requirements applicable to its directors, executive officers and 10 percent shareholders were satisfied, except that John N. Nordstrom filed two reports late reporting the sale of shares of Common Stock by a limited partnership in which he has an
+Compliance with Section 16 of Based solely on its review of copies of reports made pursuant to Section 16(a) of the Exchange Act, the Company believes that during the fiscal year ended January 31, 2002, all filing requirements applicable to its directors, executive officers and 10 percent shareholders were satisfied, except that John N. Nordstrom filed two reports late in connection with sales of shares of Common Stock by a limited partnership in which he has an interest.